py404/py404.github.io/blog.md

 permalink: /blog/
 ---

-Here are my carefully compiled views on some topics that I encountered so far.
-Hopefully, you will find them helpful!
-You can also search my posts by category <a href="{{ site.baseurl }}/categories/">here</a>.
+Find all my blog posts below.
+Or if you would like to view blog posts by categories check out here: <a href="{{ site.baseurl }}/categories/">here</a>.

 <ul class="listing">
 {% for post in site.posts %}